-It’s time to get in the zone.
-I’m talking, of course, about zoned construction.
-Most mattresses with zoned construction are designed to offer more support when you are back and stomach sleeping and additional comfort when you are on your side.
+It’s time to get in the zone. which in the case of mattresses of course means zoned construction.
+Most mattresses with zoned construction are designed to offer more support when people are back and stomach sleeping and additional comfort when they are on their side.

 - The Level Sleep and Casper are both very popular mattresses with a significant number of reviews consumers can check out.

 - They are both all-foam mattresses with no support coils.

 - Both companies offer some impressive customer service terms such as sleep trials and warranties.

 - They both feature zoned construction that makes the center of the mattress firmer, and different parts of the mattress softer.

 - They should both a good fit for all three sleeping positions because of the smart zoned construction.

-- If you take discounts into account, the Casper will be more affordable than the Level Sleep.
+- If you take discounts into account, the Casper will typically be more affordable than the Level Sleep.

-- The Casper is taller than the Level Sleep.
+- The Casper is taller than the Level Sleep overall.

 - The Casper has four layers, with a memory foam and a latex-like layer, but the Level Sleep only has two.

 - Both mattresses have a zoned construction, but the zoning is more pronounced in the Level Sleep.

-- The Level Sleep is designed to prevent and alleviate back pain issues, but the Casper is not.
+- The Level Sleep is specifically designed to prevent and alleviate back pain issues, but the Casper is not.

 Level Sleep Construction

 - The mattress is 10” tall and consists of two polyfoam layers.

 - The Level Sleep’s cover is also soft and thin and generally won’t affect the feel of the mattress too much.

-- The first layer is a Tri-Support comfort layer.
-It is 3” thick and features three different zones.
+- The first layer is a Tri-Support comfort layer and is 3” thick and features three different zones.

 - 7” of base polyfoam makes up the bottom layer.